 Must Read: Useful Tips on How to Make a Good CV

 The worst mistake almost job seekers make is considering only one source called applying CV online.
 According to my observation and based on my own experience, applicants depend upon a single source.
 That means, they have selected or memorized 3-4 or 6-8 job hunting sites and forward their CVs on a daily basis and wait for the interview calls.
 And then nothing happened, they complained, some blamed the websites, some blamed their destiny and some people gave up.
 I urge you to create your profile on different social networking sites such as Facebook and LinkedIn, which are known as powerful job search weapons.
 So this could also be another reason for not hiring for a job in Dubai.

 5) Drop Off Resume in The Hands Of HR VS. Sending by Email

 Most job seekers are unaware of the importance of dropping off a resume in the hands of HR.
-In their thoughts, both are similar or they can’t even differentiate between both of them.
-Job advertisements generate hundreds of job seeker’s CVs by email.
-However, a bunch of receiving CVs raise confusions and as well as questions about how to search for the most deserving candidate in the bunch of CVs.
+In their thoughts, both are similar or they can’t even differentiate between both them.
+Job advertisements generate hundreds of job seekers’ CVs by email.
+However, a bunch of receiving CVs raises confusion and as well as questions about how to search for the most deserving candidate in the bunch of CVs.
 So whenever you drop off your resume in the hands of HR at that moment you may introduce yourself in front of the recruiting manager.
 So this is an unforgettable moment and differentiates you from other candidates.

-6) Job Seekers are Unaware Of Power Of Social Media
+6) Job Seekers are Unaware Of The Power Of Social Media

-My advice is to create a complete profile on LinkedIn and Facebook, put your every information there which they want from you.
-Join jobs and careers related active pages and groups and discussions there.
+My advice is to create a complete profile on LinkedIn and Facebook and put every information there that they want from you.
+Join jobs and careers-related active pages and groups and discussions there.
 Believe me; you will be amazed to see the improvement in your jobs and career field.
 If you have not tried yet, then maybe this could be another reason based on the job you are not getting.

 7) Lack Of Preparation in a Job Interview